jainaman23/open/README.md

 Only predefined of our choice blogs can be show with the help of nodequeue.

 I have decided to go with 2nd option.

+So this is the approach that i have taken and tried to explain to you.
+If you need any sort of explanation on any point any time just let me know i’ll try my best to make you understandable.